HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 #### State aggregation and approximation

-Imagine a random walk example: 1000 states, start in state 500 (the centre) and each transition moves uniform random between 1 and 100 states to either the left or right.
+Imagine a random walk example: 1000 states, start in state 500 (the centre) and each left/right action moves uniform random between 1 and 100 states in that direction.
+Policy is left or right with equal probability.
+Terminating on the left gives -1, and on the right +1.
+All other transitions have a reward of 0.
+No discount ($\gamma = 1$).

+The start state isn't exactly in the middle, (eg with 1, 2, 3, 4, picking start state 4 / 2 = 2 will be one left of the empty centre).

+#### Stage aggregation

+After grouping states, when we update the value of any state in a group, we update *all* the values in that group.
+Groupings are based on a reason to believe that the group's values will be similar.:

+A one-hot vector describes which group the state belongs to.
+The approximate value of a state is the ? inner produt of the one-hot vector and the feature vectors

 XXX

-#### Apply Gradient Monte-Carlo with state aggregation
+##### Apply Gradient Monte-Carlo with State Aggregation

 ## TODO: complete notes for 9.3, 9.4